-However, while I had heard of the more popular ski resorts such as Hakuba, Iiyama and Niseko where my fellow Aussies flock to in winter, I only discovered Gala & Echigo Yuzawa a few weeks before my visit thanks to Jake’s on a Plane.
+However, while I had heard of the more popular ski resorts such as Hakuba, Iiyama and Niseko where my fellow Aussies flock to in winter, I only discovered Gala & Echigo Yuzawa a few weeks before my visit.
 I couldn’t find much written info from visitors, so thought I’d put this together this Gala Yuzawa day trip guide for you.

 During my time there after speaking with the only two other Aussies I saw that entire day, I got the impression the Yuzawa area is not very well known amongst foreign tourists just yet.
 Perfect for being an invisible tourist and escaping the crowds who flock elsewhere!